Yayaka/Yayaka/specification/actions.md

 An action to push an event.

-- Sender MUST be a social graph service.
+- Sender MUST be an authorized social graph service or an authorized repository service.
 - Destination MUST be a social graph service or presentation service.
 - Payload has following properties.
   - MUST **event-id** string